c4seus/morse-code-python-audio-translator/README.md

 # Morse Code Python Audio Translator
-This project is a simple Python tool that converts any text or word into Morse code and plays it back as audio beeps.
+This project is a simple Python tool that converts any text or word into Morse code and generates an audio file (output.wav) with the corresponding beeps.

 ## Features
 * Converts text into international Morse code.
-* Plays Morse code as sound (short and long beeps).
+* Generates a WAV file with short (dot) and long (dash) beeps.
 * Adjustable tone frequency and timing (dot, dash, gaps).
-* Works offline with pure Python.
+* Works offline and cross-platform (Windows, Linux, macOS).

 ## Example
 ```bash